bitnami/charts/bitnami/cassandra/README.md

 The [Bitnami cassandra](https://github.com/bitnami/bitnami-docker-cassandra) image stores the cassandra data at the `/bitnami/cassandra` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
-See the [Configuration](#configuration) section to configure the PVC or to disable persistence.
+See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 ### Adjust permissions of persistent volume mountpoint